France's Macron and Le Pen head for cliffhanger April 24 election runoff | Politics

 French leader Emmanuel Macron and challenger Marine Le Pen qualified on Sunday for what promises to be a very tightly fought presidential election runoff on April 24, pitting a pro-European economic liberal against a far-right nationalist.
 With partial results putting Macron in first place ahead of Le Pen after the first-round voting, other major candidates admitted defeat.
 Except for another far-right candidate, Eric Zemmour, they all urged voters to block the far-right in the second round.

-But after five years in power in which his abrasive style has upset many, while Le Pen succeeded in softening her image, Macron will not be able to count on voters' traditional anti-far right front.
+But after five years in power in which his abrasive style has upset many, while Le Pen succeeded in softening her image, Macron will have to fight hard to win back disgruntled voters.
+He cannot take it for granted that voters will rally around a traditional anti-far right front.
 "Nothing is decided, and the battle we will wage in the next 15 days will be decisive for France and Europe," Macron told supporters, urging all voters to rally behind him on April 24th to stop the far-right from ruling the European Union's second-largest economy.

 Ifop pollsters predicted a very tight runoff, with 51% for Macron and 49% for Le Pen.
 The gap is so tight that victory either way is within the margin of error.
 Other pollsters offered a slightly bigger margin in favour of Macron, with up to 54%.
 But that was in any case much narrower than in 2017, when Macron beat Le Pen with 66.1% of the votes.